FiveBooks Interviews

 Guy Raz is the weekend host of NPR News's signature afternoon news magazine All Things Considered.
 He spent six years as a foreign correspondent, reporting from over 40 countries and including a stint as CNN’s Jerusalem correspondent.
 For his reporting from Iraq, Raz was awarded both the Edward R. Murrow Award and the Daniel Schorr Journalism Prize.

-Guy Raz’s Recommendations
+Guy Raz’s profile at NPR

-Books by Guy Raz
+Guy Raz